antonioalberti/AIPyCraft/Readme.md

 - Correct and improve existing solutions using AI
 - Add new features to solutions using AI
 - Import solutions from external folders
+- Delete solutions from the program (files will be preserved)

 ## Prerequisites